ktmathews89/cg_summer_2018/lesson_10/4_cg_ed_3.md

 };
 ```

 Not the best.
 We did all that work with our functions and now we can't even re-use the function.
-So solve this problem we can turn the teacher into an Object Prototype (or class).
+So solve this problem we can turn the teacher into an Object Class (or prototype).

 First, create a Teacher constructor.
 Remember Javascript Constructors are just functions that names are capitalized.